felangel/mason/README.md

     --version    Print the current version.

 Available commands:
-  bundle      Generates a bundle from a brick template cache       Interact with mason cache get         Gets all bricks. init        Initialize mason in the current directory. install     Installs a brick globally make        Generate code using an existing brick template. new         Creates a new brick template. uninstall   Uninstalls a brick globally
+  bundle      Generates a bundle from a brick template. cache       Interact with mason cache. get         Gets all bricks. init        Initialize mason in the current directory. install     Installs a brick globally. list        Lists all available bricks. make        Generate code using an existing brick template. new         Creates a new brick template. uninstall   Uninstalls a brick globally.

 Run "mason help <command>" for more information about a command.
 ```